scao53/shiyacao.github.io/_pages/lab-book.md

 4. Join Slack channels related to the projects you will be working on and read recent correspondence in these channels.
 Configure your Slack notifications in these channels.
 5. Create a GitHub account, and send Lindsay your GitHub handle.
 6. Once you are added to our GitHub organization, navigate [here](https://github.com/Critical-Data-Analysis-Group/on-boarding/tree/main/setting-up-r-environment), and follow the instructions for setting up your R environment.
-7. *coming soon* Ask Lindsay to be added to the shared Google Drive.
+7. Ask Lindsay to be added to the shared Google Drive.
 Once added, review the Drive Organization file in the top-level folder.
 8. *coming soon* Read the project summary document associated with the project that you will be contributing to in our Google Drive.

 ### Faculty Responsibilities

 > This section draws heavily from the [Carceral Ecologies Lab Book](https://github.com/Carceral-Ecologies/lab_book) and the [Aly Lab Manual](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf)

-As the director of the Data Ethnography and Advocacy Lab, I commit to:
+As the director of the Data Ethnography and Advocacy Lab, Lindsay commits to:

 * Support you (academically, intellectually, emotionally, financially)
 * Provide timely feedback on project ideas, data analysis, writing, and presentations